 Machine Learning in IDS

-Machine learning (ML) approaches are frequently used in Intrusion Detection Systems (IDS) to detect network attacks.
+ML approaches are frequently used in IDSs to detect network attacks.
 These approaches analyze network traffic to differentiate between normal and malicious behaviors (anomalies).
 Machine learning builds models by analyzing data and uses these models to predict future events.
 In IDS, ML is used to identify features and classify attacks.
 ML methods learn from datasets and detect attacks based on this learned information.
-Some commonly used ML techniques in IDS include Artificial Neural Networks (ANN), Support Vector Machines (SVM), Decision Trees (DT), Naïve Bayes (NB), and Logistic Regression (LR) [26].
+Some commonly used ML techniques in IDS include Artificial Neural Networks (ANN), Support Vector Machines (SVMs), Decision Trees (DTs), Naïve Bayes (NB), and Logistic Regression (LR) [26].

 Support Vector Machine (SVM)

 SVM is a model used for classification, regression, and outlier detection.
 It separates data linearly based on a hyperplane.
 SVM is a binary classifier but can also perform multi-class classification.
 It is one of the most effective ML techniques for handling non-linear data, although its training time is longer than other techniques [26].
-In IDS applications, SVM has been observed to produce successful results due to its ability to handle complex feature spaces [Ref-SVM-specific].
-SVM is frequently preferred in various IDS studies [References-SVM-add].
-In a study by Mohammadi et al. (2021), a comprehensive analysis of SVM-based intrusion detection and feature selection systems was presented [27].
+In IDS applications, SVM has been observed to produce successful results due to its ability to handle complex feature spaces [???].
+SVM is frequently preferred in various IDS studies [???].
+In the study of Mohammadi et al. (2021), a comprehensive analysis of SVM-based intrusion detection and feature selection systems was presented [27].

 Naive Bayes (NB)